 One of the easiest projects you can do under the stairs is to create open shelving or a bookcase.
-You can custom design the layout to suit you and your family’s needs.
-Maybe you need a few large spaces that you can display your art or plant collection on, or perhaps you need several closer shelves to display your book collection.
+You can customize the layout to suit your and your family’s needs.
+Maybe you need a few large spaces where you can display art or plants, or perhaps you need several closer shelves to display books.
 The possibilities are endless when you’re the designer.

 Is your four-legged furry friend a prominent member of the family?
-Then why not give them their own room?
-The space under the stairs is the perfect size to create a cozy cave-like den for your pup.
-Not only does this appeal to your dog’s inner wolf, but it keeps your home neat by not having a crate in the middle of a room.
+Then why not give it its own room?
+The extra space under the stairs is the perfect size to create a cozy cave-like den for your pup.
+Not only does it appeal to your dog’s inner wolf, but it also keeps your home neat by not having a crate in the middle of a room.